Stabja/KarmaBook/README.md

 # KarmaBook

 Karmabook is the Android App I worked on my first Intern.
-Android app used for Data Collection online or offline by filling Survey forms.
+It is used for Data Collection online or offline by filling Survey forms.

 ## Features